mervn/answer-notation/README.md

 ## Elements

-`title` : Name, with edition-number, of the work.
+`signature` : Name, with edition-number, of the work.

 `identification` : All ***applicable*** identification of `title`.